djvanderlaan/led-visualisation-rotterdam/arduino_code/geovis/README.md

-Used the `flashled" library from (Guido van den Heuvel)[https://github.com/guyhill].
+Used the `flashled" library from [Guido van den Heuvel](https://github.com/guyhill).